MicrosoftDocs/memdocs/memdocs/intune/apps/manage-microsoft-edge.md

 - You can specify port numbers in the address.
 If you do not specify a port number, the values used are:
   - Port 80 for http
   - Port 443 for https
-- Using wildcards for the port number is supported.
+- Using wildcards for the port number is supported in Edge for iOS only.
 For example, you can specify `http://www.contoso.com:*` and `http://www.contoso.com:*/`.
-- Specifying IPv4 addresses with or without CIDR notation is supported.
-For example, you can specify 127.0.0.1 (a single IP address) or 127.0.0.1/24 (a range of IP addresses)
+- Specifying IPv4 addresses with CIDR notation is supported.
+For example, you can specify 127.0.0.1/24 (a range of IP addresses).

   |URL |Details |Matches |Does not match |
   |:----|:-------|:----------|:----------------|